 |Isolators can be operated only during offload.||Circuit breakers can be operated during both on-load and offload.|

-Summarizing the difference between Isolator and circuit breaker
+Summarizing the difference between circuit breaker and isolator

-An isolator is an offload device meant for interruption of power flow to an equipment or circuit during maintenance whereas, circuit breakers are protection devices, similar to fuses, that protects the equipment from overload and short circuit faults throughout its operation.
+An isolator is an offload device meant for interruption of power flow to equipment or circuit during maintenance whereas, circuit breakers are protection devices, similar to fuses, that protect the equipment from overload and short circuit faults throughout its operation.